 Everything else about the action sequences is on point, too.
-Bullets tear through people’s legs, arms, torsos, and even face (Keith Carradine) in glorious sprays of blood.
+Bullets tear through people’s legs, arms, torsos, and even a face (Keith Carradine’s) in glorious sprays of blood.
 Everything is slowed down, so you get to see every detail of the hit and the reaction.
 It’s super satisfying.

 The Quaids are both good.
-Dennis is almost quivering with anger and jealousy as Ed Miller, while Randy is more affable and redneck-y (so, classic Randy Quaid).
+Dennis is almost quivering with anger and jealousy as Ed Miller, while Randy is more affable and redneck-y (classic Randy Quaid).
 I barely recognized Christopher Guest as Charlie Ford – to me he’ll always be The Six-Fingered Man.

 The Long Riders is obviously the kind of movie you see if you’re a fan of the actors, or a connoisseur of James-Younger Gang stories.
 But it also packs a solid punch (pun intended) for fans of grittier, more violent Westerns.

 Random fun fact that I discovered all by myself: most of the actors except David Carradine were born almost exactly 100 years after the men they play in the movie.

 Bob Younger 1853, Robert Carradine 1954